Colin St John Wilson: Personal life

-An extension to the British Library opened in 2007, shortly before his death.
-He was survived by his second wife, and their son and daughter.

-He is buried on the east side of Highgate Cemetery.
+Wilson died in 2007.
+He was survived by MJ Long, and their son and daughter.
+Wilson is buried on the east side of Highgate Cemetery.

 National Life Stories conducted an oral history interview (C467/17) with Colin St John Wilson in 1996 for its Architects Lives' collection held by the British Library.
+A bust of Wilson by the sculptor Celia Scott is on display at the British Library.